 5. Degrees of Obliquity of the Sphere

 Ptolemy hear found the height of the pole.
-Using the same data he demonstrated, how to find, at what places and time the shadow of the sun will be vertical and how to calculate the ratios of gnomons (the projecting piece on a sundial that shows the time by the position of its shadow) to their equinoctial and solstitial shadows at noon and conversely.
+Using the same data he demonstrated how to find, at what places and time the shadow of the sun will be vertical, and how to calculate the ratios of gnomons (the projecting piece on a sundial that shows the time by the position of its shadow) to their equinoctial and solstitial shadows at noon and conversely.
 Ptolemy worked out in detail for the parallel of Rhodes.
 Theon appreciated Ptolemy for his selection of parallel for three reasons.
-Firstly, the height of the pole at Rhodes is a whole number, i.e., 36, whereas at Alexandria it was 30° 58′; secondly, Hipparchus had made many observations at Rhodes; thirdly climate of Rhodes holds the mean place of the seven climates.
+Firstly, the height of the pole at Rhodes is a whole number, i.e., 36, whereas, at Alexandria it was 30° 58′; secondly, Hipparchus had made many observations at Rhodes; and thirdly, climate of Rhodes holds the mean place of the seven climates.